Merkel, Germany’s ‘Eternal’ Chancellor, Is Preparing To Step Down From The Stage.

 Merkel will tie or surpass Helmut Kohl’s postwar leadership longevity record if she remains on to give over power, depending on how long the impending coalition negotiations drag on.

-Merkel’s unflappability has provided as a welcome counter-balance to the large, bombastic men of world politics, from Donald Trump to Vladimir Putin, in recent years.
+For many in recent years, the unflappable Merkel has served as a welcome counterweight to the large, bombastic men of world politics, from Donald Trump to Vladimir Putin.

 According to a Pew Research Center study released this week, substantial majorities of people in most democracies around the world have “trust in Merkel to do the right thing in international affairs.”